 When the case at hand is more serious than a very minor accident, the courts want to see clear and convincing evidence of fault.
 Requiring more evidence than preponderance of evidence, clear and convincing evidence means proving that there is a very strong probability that the alleged actions took place.
 This form of evidence is most commonly used in cases where someone faces termination of parental rights.

 Criminal proceedings demand the highest level of proof according to the law, which is proof beyond a reasonable doubt.
 Due to the fact that in the United States, we are presumed innocent until proven guilty, it is of the utmost importance to be able to prove beyond a reasonable doubt that the crime was committed.
 This can mean proving that there is no other reasonable explanation for the event happening outside of the alleged crimes or that the defendant is guilty of the crime beyond any reasonable doubt to a normal person being presented with the evidence.

 Personal injury cases usually involve negligence on behalf of the defendant, which can mean that the burden of proof is on the plaintiff who needs to be able to show that the other party breached their duty of care and as a result, caused damages to you.
 If the defendant acted in a way that most normal people would not act, then there is proof of negligence.
 Knowing the difference between negligence, gross negligence and contributory negligence can aid in helping you figure out how your case will turn out.
 In any event, you will need to speak with a qualified Colorado Springs personal injury attorney if you want the best possible outcome for your case.

 If you have been involved in an accident or are being charged with a crime, knowing the ins and outs of burden of proof can help you determine how you will need to go about presenting your defense.
-Don’t try to go at it alone, contact out Colorado Springs personal injury attorneys today for a free consultation with one of our attorneys.
+Don’t try to go at it alone, contact the best personal injury lawyers in Colorado Springs today for a free consultation with one of our attorneys.
 We would be happy to answer any questions you have and help you with your case.